jpcre2/jpcre2/README.md

 Namespace | Details
 ------- | -------
-`jpcre2` | This is the namespace you will be using in your code to access JPCRE2 classes and functions.
+`jpcre2` | This is the namespace that should be used to access JPCRE2 classes and functions.
 `jpcre2::utils` | Some utility functions used by JPCRE2.

 ##Classes:

 Class | Details
 ----- | -------
-`Regex` | This is the main class which holds the key utilities of JPCRE2.
+`Regex` | Main class that holds the key utilities of JPCRE2.
 Every regex needs an object of this class.
-`RegexMatch` | This is the class that holds all the useful functions to perform regex match according to the compiled pattern.
+`RegexMatch` | Contains functions to perform regex matching according to the compiled pattern.
-`RegexReplace` | This is the class that holds all the useful functions to perform replacement according to the compiled pattern.
+`RegexReplace` | Contains functions to perform replacement according to the compiled pattern.

 <div id="functions"></div>
 ###Functions at a glance: